esl/MongooseIM/doc/modules/mod_muc_light.md

 Enables XEP-0045 compatibility mode.
 It allows using a subset of classic MUC stanzas with some MUC Light functions limited.

+!!!
+Warning
+    This option is **deprecated** and will be removed in the next release.

 ### `modules.mod_muc_light.rooms_per_user`
   * **Syntax:** positive integer or the string `"infinity"`
   * **Default:** `"infinity"`